 This page is a listing of some of my side projects.
-Most of these are small and some of them broken-off from larger projects completed a lifetime ago.
-Unfortunately, having been employed now by a number of startups, often putting in longer-than-required hours, I find myself with an ever-decreasing amount of time for personal projects.
+Most of these are small and some of them are broken-off from larger projects completed a lifetime ago.
+Unfortunately, having been employed now by a number of startups, often putting in longer-than-required hours, I find myself with an ever decreasing amount of time for personal projects.

 For a more up-to-date listing, see my projects on Fezly.